X

 The Diocese of Greensburg has official qualifications of baptism sponsors, as well as the appropriate number of sponsors required.

-Parish baptisms usually take place following the Sunday morning Mass.
+Parish baptisms usually take place during the Mass.
 Other times may be scheduled in accordance with the parish schedule.

 Preparation is one Baptism Preparation Session conducted by the parish faith formation director and must be completed before a date is scheduled for the baptism.
 Godparent paperwork must be turned in prior to the ceremony following diocesan sponsor requirements.